buckleylab/Buckley_lab_protocols/GCMS/GCMS_operation.md

 ## Procedure:

 ### Prior to start up:
-1. Change carrier gas tank if low (< 500 PSI, easier to do when GCMS is off)
+1. Change carrier gas tank if low (~500 PSI, easier to do when GCMS is off)
 	* See protocol to change carrier gas tank below but skip turning off the flow control step

-1. Change oil if low
+1. Change oil if low or old
-	* Need instructions for this
+	* With the GCMS off, open the front-most "oil" cap and poor fresh oil in to about 3/4 full
+	* If the oil is not clear in color, drain by disconnecting the rotary pump from the vacuum line, elevating, and draining the oil from the opening at the bottom-front

 3. Change the glass insert if it has exceeded 1000 uses
+	* Best done when GCMS is off
-	* See protocol to change the glass insert below, but skip turning off the flow control step
+	* See protocol to change the glass insert below

 4. Change the septum if it has exceeded 100 uses
+	* See protocol for changing the septum below

 ### Turn equipment on

 1. Turn on carrier gas (should be Helium)
-	* The PSI should be ~100
+	* The PSI on the left gauge should be ~100
 1. Turn on Shimadzu AOC-5000 Auto Injector (switch on power unit in back)
 1. Turn on computer
 1. Turn on  the GC (switch in front)